Ratko Svilar

-Ratko Svilar (Serbian Cyrillic: Ратко Свилар; born 6 May 1950) is a Serbian retired footballer who played as a goalkeeper.
+Ratko Svilar (Serbian Cyrillic: Ратко Свилар; born 6 May 1950) is a Serbian retired professional footballer who played as a goalkeeper.

-Having played for Antwerp for nearly 20 years, he also coached the Belgian club on several occasions.
+He played for Antwerp for 16 years, he also coached the Belgian club on several occasions.

 Club career

 Born in Crvenka, Socialist Federal Republic of Yugoslavia, Svilar joined Royal Antwerp F.C. in November 1980 from FK Vojvodina – he started his career with lowly hometown club FK Crvenka – and proceeded to endure a 16-year spell with the Belgian side, alternating between the posts and the bench; in the 1991–92 season, he contributed with 12 league appearances to help his team finish in fifth position, winning the Belgian Cup – his only piece of silverware – in the process.

 Svilar retired from professional play aged 46, going on to have several coaching spells with his last and most important club.

 International career

 Svilar represented Yugoslavia for seven years, and was a participant at the 1982 FIFA World Cup.
-He won his first cap on 25 September 1976, starting in a 0–3 away friendly loss to Italy.
+He won his first cap on 25 September 1976, starting in a 3–0 away friendly loss to Italy.